kiru-12/Sudoku-with-Python/README.md

 ## The Solver
 > In the solver feature, the user will be given an empty 9x9 grid.
 The user can manually input an unsolved puzzle into the grid and click on **Reveal Solution** to get the solved puzzle.
 > The user can also save the puzzle that he/she entered into the grid.
 The puzzle will be saved in a folder named **savedpuzzles** in the local directory.
 > The user can also open a puzzle which will be displayed on the empty grid.
 The puzzle can be opened from the **savedpuzzles** folder.
-To be precise, the user can open any folder that contains a puzzle **AS LONG AS** the puzzle is saved in a binary file (.dat) in the following configuration:
+To be precise, the user can open any file in his/her device that contains a puzzle **AS LONG AS** the puzzle is saved in a binary file (.dat) in the following configuration:
 >> [
 >>
 >> [1,0,1,1,0,1,1,1,1],